acdh-oeaw/german-abroad/readme.md

   [redmine](https://redmine.acdh.oeaw.ac.at) issue tracker.
 - `PUBLIC_APP_BASE_URL` (required): the base url for this application. the default of "http://localhost:3000" should be fine for local development.
+- `PUBLIC_APP_BASE_PATH` (optional): set this when deploying to a path other than "/".
 - `PUBLIC_BOTS` (required): whether this website can be indexed by web crawlers like the google bot. supported values are "disabled" and "enabled", defaults to "disabled".
 - `PUBLIC_MATOMO_BASE_URL` and `PUBLIC_MATOMO_ID` (optional): set these to support client-side analytics with matomo.
 - `PUBLIC_GOOGLE_SITE_VERIFICATION` (optional): set this to verify site ownership for google search console.
+- `ENV_VALIDATION` (optional): whether environment variables should be validated. supported values are "disabled", "enabled" and "public" (only validate public variables, which can be useful in a docker build context to avoid having to pass secrets to `docker build`), defaults to "enabled".

+the email service can be configured with these environment variables:

+- `EMAIL_CONTACT_ADDRESS` (required): email will be sent to this address.
+- `EMAIL_SMTP_SERVER` and `EMAIL_SMTP_PORT` (required): which smtp server to use.
+- `EMAIL_SMTP_USERNAME` and `EMAIL_SMTP_PASSWORD` (optional): not needed on acdh-ch infrastructure, can be useful for testing with e.e. <https://ethereal.email>.

 when adding new environment variables, don't forget to add them to `.env.local.example` as well.